splorp/kirby-alphabetise/readme.md

   + 2a
   + 2b

-### 3. Set 'orderBy' key:
+### 3. Optionally set the sort order

-Version 0.0.9 added a key to alter how the array appears, by default letters before numbers, e.g.
+By default, letters appear before numbers.

 + A
 + B
 + 1
 + 2

-Or you can set the `orderby` key to `SORT_STRING` so numbers are listed first, e.g.
+To have numbers listed first, set the `orderby` key to `SORT_STRING`

 + 1
 + 2